-The school's Inclusion Team will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
+The school's special educational needs co-ordinator will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.

-Where necessary, support and advice will also be sought from specialist teachers, an Educational Psychologist, medical practitioners and/or other, to identify or support specific needs.
+Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or other, to identify or support specific needs.